 What are your Family Traditions?

 If your family has any traditions, please share, I’d love to see what others do during the holidays.
+We hope you can select one of our favorite 5 kids christmas traditions that we loved.
+Share them with your kiddos!
 This also helps me incorporate new ideas into our little family lifestyle.